ira-peach/tiddly-saver-rs/README.txt

 - Figure out if name clashes with existing project.
 - Get HTTP basic auth for PUT working
 - Customizability
+- Maybe truly implement WebDAV, or at least remove WebDAV check and only rely on OPTIONS header response.

 License
 =======